Wanaka Ski Fields

 Located just 45 minutes drive from Queenstown Airport, this is the perfect destination to enjoy the best skiing in New Zealand.

-Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski resort offers a true winter town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.
+Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski fields offer a true winter town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.

 Cardrona Alpine Resort